benbrastmckie/ModalHistory/README.md

 > Entries are arranged in chronological order where **bold** items are primary.

-- Russell, Bertrand.
-Principles of Mathematics.
-New York,: Routledge, 1903.
 - **[pp. 94-104] Russell, Bertrand, and Alfred North Whitehead. _Principia Mathematica_.
 2nd ed.
 Vol. 1.
 Cambridge: Cambridge University Press, 1910.**
 - **Lewis, C. I. “Implication and the Algebra of Logic.”
 Mind XXI, no. 84 (1912): 522–31. https://doi.org/10.1093/mind/XXI.84.522.**
 - Lewis, C. I. “Interesting Theorems in Symbolic Logic.”
 The Journal of Philosophy, Psychology and Scientific Methods 10, no. 9 (April 1913): 239–42. https://doi.org/10.2307/2012471.